AMSP-04/NETN-SMC/NETN-SMC.md

 ### SMC_EntityControl

 Control action intended for a federate with primary modelling responsibility for the referenced entity.
-The inherited NETN-BASE `UniqueId` parameter is used to match this interaction with a corresponding `SMC_Response`.
+The inherited NETN-BASE `UniqueId` parameter matches this interaction with a corresponding `SMC_Response`.
 Before sending this interaction, use the NETN-SMC `BaseEntity` object attribute `SupportedActions` to determine if the referenced entity supports the action.

 |Parameter|Datatype|Semantics|
 |---|---|---|